 I hardly now believe they were

-Despite the contentedness expressed in the previous verse, the third and fourth verses mark a change in the atmosphere of the poem.
+Despite the contentedness expressed in the previous verse, the third and fourth verses mark a change in the atmosphere of ‘I Am The Only Being Whose Doom’.
 The speaker explains that every once in a while, the mask slips, and they’re unable to contain the emotions of sadness that accompany their solitude.
 “Drear,” an old-fashioned synonym for “dreary,” and “my sad soul” are poignant passages explaining these emotions.
 The idea of the sad soul “forgetting its pride” suggests that the speaker takes some pride in being different from everyone else, as though they believe that they are an enigma in their society and enjoy that feeling.
 Sometimes, however, they wish for someone to love them and know them and need them.

 The fourth stanza makes it clear, however, that the narrator suppresses that feeling whenever they arise, and their pride or personality tends to win over.
 Ironically, they consider their eradication of those emotions the result of “care,” something they tend to avoid in day-to-day interactions.
 When they return to their typical state of mind, they can hardly believe they were ever even capable of feeling lonely or in need of love.

 But worse to trust to my own mind